cassiozen/mithryn-ttrpg/setting.md

 And in that quiet, something has begun to stir.

 It is not spoken of, yet it is everywhere — It shows in the songs hummed on the walk home that no one quite remembers learning.
-In the sudden warmth of the sun breaking through a long grey sky.
+In the sudden warmth of the sun breaking through a long, grey sky.
 In the feeling that the air itself carries a promise.
 No one names it, but all can feel it.
 Something is awakening.
 And with it, hope.

 ## What This Game Is About

 As players in Mithryn, you are stepping into a land full of contradictions.
-The world says it is barren and broken, but everywhere you look there are signs of something deeper: fragments of beauty, echoes of brilliance, and mysteries that don’t fit the stories you’ve been told.
+The world says it is barren and broken, but everywhere you look, there are signs of something more profound: fragments of beauty, echoes of brilliance, and mysteries that don’t fit the stories you’ve been told.

 The central themes you’ll explore are: